-Professor of Public Policy, Kennedy School of Government - Harvard University
+Professor of Public Policy - Harvard University

 In the face of such problems, it is disheartening to watch the Department of Education start to roll back consumer and taxpayer protections that curtail federal lending at poor performing educational programs.
 These regulations, such as Gainful Employment (GE), tie eligibility for federal funding to student success, and are necessary to help reduce the costs of student loans to taxpayers and to protect students from economic harm.
 (The Department of Education is also rewriting the so-called Borrower Defense rules, which could make it harder for victims of fraud to get out from underneath their student debt.)

 The GE regulations define which for-profit and which certificate programs at private nonprofit and public institutions lead to gainful employment based on a measure of the debt-to-earnings ratio of recent graduates.
 Programs whose graduates experience systemically high debt-to-earnings ratios are prohibited from participating in federal aid programs.

 As economists who have studied for-profit education, we believe that the case for these rules is even stronger today than when the rules were written.
 As we argued in a recent comment to the Department of Education (PDF download), these protections should be kept in place as currently written.
 The existing GE regulation targets an important, continuing problem–the large numbers of students enrolled in occupational programs who leave with low earnings and loans that they cannot repay.

 We arrived at this conclusion independently, based on our own research examining student outcomes.